 Another aspect you might want to explore, depending on the context you are in, is the leadership practices around the world.
 The truth is, majority of the leadership books and articles that are on the market are written by authors from individualist cultures, such as the US or UK.
 At the same time, the majority of the world on average seems to be more collectivist, driven by slightly different values and norms – such as Middle East, Confucian Asia, Latin America, Sub-Saharan Africa regions.

 Learning about the leadership norms in the regions that your colleagues are from or associate with, is a big step in becoming more culturally intelligent.
+Don’t necessarily learn about how things are like in a specific country, but rather explore the two far-ends of each dimension, see where you feel most comfortable and where you might make the biggest adjustments.

 Values, norms and beliefs